Generalized Incremental Learning under Concept Drift across Evolving Data Streams: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} machine learning, the conventional training process typically relies on pre-collected datasets.
+In machine learning, the conventional training process typically relies on pre-collected datasets.
 It assumes that training and test data ideally adhere to the same distribution, facilitating the effective generalization of trained models to test data.
-However, real-world data are often continuously and sequentially generated over time, which is referred to as data streams or streaming data~\cite{gaudreault2024systematic,wang2024ts}.
+However, the World Wide Web, as a vast source of information, generates massive dynamic and continuously evolving data over time, known as data streams~\cite{gaudreault2024systematic,wang2025local}.
 These data streams are susceptible to changes in their underlying distribution, a phenomenon known as concept drift~\cite{lu2018learning}.
-For instance, autonomous vehicles must navigate dynamically changing environments, which may include natural variations or corruptions such as unforeseen weather conditions or sensor degradation.
-In addition, these streaming data cannot be stored for extended periods due to storage constraints or privacy concerns.
-Consequently, the model must be updated incrementally with limited newly arriving data while making fast adaptations for the concept drift problem.
+For instance, social media platforms continuously generate massive streams of user-uploaded images, where popular styles, filters, or meme formats evolve rapidly.
+Similarly, e-commerce and news sites constantly update product and event images, leading to distribution shifts that challenge models trained on static datasets.
+In addition, these data streams cannot be stored for extended periods due to storage constraints or privacy concerns.
+Consequently, the model must be updated incrementally with limited newly arriving data while making fast adaptations for concept drift.